chocolatey/choco-wiki/FeaturesAgentService.md

 Why this is desirable:

 * Users do not need to be administrators but are still empowered to install and upgrade software (functions are configurable with Chocolatey Extension v1.12.4+)
-* Users can only run install and upgrade in an administrative context.
+* Users can ***only*** run install and upgrade in an administrative context by default.
+This is configurable to other commands as of Chocolatey Licensed Extension 1.12.4+..
-* Shortcuts, desktop icons, etc created through Chocolatey functions will end up with the proper user.
+* Shortcuts, desktop icons, etc created through Chocolatey functions will end up with the proper user (still coming).
 * Users can only install approved software based on admin configured sources.
 * This frees up precious IT bandwidth to work on other engagements.
 * Empowers users, so they feel more in control.